-Challenges lie ahead, but this Strategy provides clarity and direction, and demonstrates a desire to improve the state of Greater Lincolnshire's geodiversity.
-Much has already been achieved and with the strong partnership approach of the GLNP and the dedication of all of those who have written this strategy much more will be achieved by 2021.
+It is true that challenges lie ahead, but this Strategy provides clarity, direction, and a framework for action.
+We want to build on our successes up to now, and with the strong partnership approach of the GLNP and the dedication of all of those who have contributed their time and energy to creating this Strategy, I look forward to seeing further achievements ahead.